+Located in southern North America, Mexico borders the United States of America to the north, Guatemala and Belize to the south, the Pacific Ocean to the west, and the Gulf of Mexico to the east.
 A rich cultural legacy and the vibrant history of an advanced civilization have shaped the modern nation of Mexico.
 Influenced by Indian and Spanish cultures, Mexico is a unique blend of two different distinct societies.

 year-round.
 After three hundred years of Spanish colonial rule Mexico struggled for years after independence to gain political and economic stability.
 Mexico continues to work to overcome the economic disparity between the very rich and extremely poor.

 Political History and Divisions